bernie-skipole/indipydriver/README.md

 Indipydriver is a pure python package and has no dependencies.

-The package creates and serves the INDI communications protocol.
+The package creates and serves the INDI protocol.

 INDI - Instrument Neutral Distributed Interface.